 N.3.13 Dismissal or suspension is effectuated only by a vote of the Board of Trustees.
 If the Board has decided in favor of dismissal or suspension of the Scholar from the College, the report of the Hearing Committee and a copy of the President's decision shall be placed in the Scholar's personnel file and the President shall inform the Scholar of the Scholar's dismissal or suspension.
-If the President has decided in favor of any other sanction against the Scholar and the Board has not overturned the President's decision on appeal, the report and the recommendations of the Hearing Committee and a copy of the President's decision shall be placed in the Scholar to extreme the President's decision shall be placed in the Scholar's personnel file and the President's decision shall be placed in the Scholar's personnel file and the President's decision shall be placed in the Scholar's personnel file and the President shall direct the Provost to impose the sanction.
+If the President has decided in favor of any other sanction against the Scholar and the Board has not overturned the President's decision on appeal, the report and the recommendations of the Hearing Committee and a copy of the President's decision shall be placed in the Scholar's personnel file and the President shall direct the Provost to impose the sanction.